In a crass way, that summed up the late-night mood at last night's Denver Democratic watch party at the downtown Sheraton hotel.

 Sitting at a small banquet table, Tyler pointed at the two giant screens flanking the stage at the front of the room.
 Mitt Romney was on TV.
 "If that man right there wins -- if the red states pull this through -- we'll see nothing but heartburn, heartache," he said.

 Tyler was soon joined by a woman named Angeles Ortega, who'd spent the last several hours monitoring the polls at Manual High School with Just Vote Colorado.
 (No problems, she reported.)
 He fetched her a red wine and the two watched the screens.

 "Wow, that's amazing!"
 Tyler said at 7:15 p.m.
 "Two hundred votes apart in Florida!"

-Standing spitting distance from one of the screens was Fred Conseen and his wife, Karin.
+"It's going to be an early night!"
+Ortega said.
+They clinked their glasses in a toast.Standing spitting distance from one of the screens was Fred Conseen and his wife, Karin.
 The two wore matching gray Obama sweatshirts and matching grins.

 "I am here to see this man reelected!"
 Conseen said, as '80s music played over the speakers.